 - Wolf Brand Chili – since early 1920s

 Near the ConAgra headquarters is another historic district of industrial buildings, along with some old brick streets near the old Anheuser-Busch Office Building.
 For nearly 100 years, from about 1860-1960, the Anheuser-Busch, Metz, Krug, and Storz breweries made beer here, but beginning in 1961, most disappeared.
 Metz was the first to go, moving production to the Walter Brewing Co. of Colorado.
 Anheuser-Busch expanded by buying out Krug in 1972, and Storz was sold to Grain Belt Breweries of Minnesota that same year, which ceased production at the Omaha brewery.
+The story of consolidation and brewery closure is very similar to what happened in Milwaukee, Wisconsin during this period.
 I’m guessing we could have still bought all three brews in Omaha in 1962.
 The Anheuser-Busch Office Building is the only remaining structure of what was originally the Krug Brewery, once the largest of Omaha's beer brewers.
 The Romanesque Revival style building was part of the complex designed by Omaha architect Henry Voss for Anheuser-Busch in 1887.
 During the 1960s and 1970s, the building was a private residence and is currently the offices of an advertising agency and art gallery.
 Elsewhere in the area, the Storz brewery’s chimney still exists, as does a Metz sign painted on a brick building.